Plugins

 • Fetch the plugin code from the specified GitHub repository.

-• Execute the plugin's create_flow function, passing in the service spec, deployment spec, a generated flow UUID, and any arguments specified in the args section.
+• Execute the plugin's create_flow function, passing in the service specs, pod specs, a generated flow UUID, and any arguments specified in the args section.

-• Create a dev version of the service based on the deployment spec returned by the plugin.
+• Create a dev version of the service based on the pod spec returned by the plugin.

 When deleting the dev flow and removing dev versions of services, Kardinal will call the delete_flow function on all plugins to clean up resources.
 For example, in the neondb-plugin, the delete_flow operation cleans up the Neon database branch created for that dev flow.